h-griffin/datingapp/README.md

 # ========= SECTION 15 =========

-## adding messagin feature learning goals
+## adding messaging feature learning goals
 - more amny to many realationships
     - can send many messages
     - can receive many messages